apache/metron-bro-plugin-kafka/README.md

 ### Example 2 - Send all active logs

-This plugin has the ability send all active logs to kafka with the following configuration.
+This plugin has the ability send all active logs to the "bro" kafka topic with the following configuration.

 ```
 @load packages/metron-bro-plugin-kafka/Apache/Kafka